beskarbuilder/TARS-BSK/README_EN.md

         }
 ```

-> _"Yes, Alexa responds faster.
+> _Yes, Alexa responds faster.
 But it also sends your embarrassing questions to a data center in Nebraska.
-TARS-BSK, on the other hand, only shares them with your NOCTUA fan, which already judges you for other reasons."_
+TARS-BSK, on the other hand, only shares them with your NOCTUA fan, which already judges you for other reasons._

 ### The real times (unadulterated)